Hyp3ri0n/Angular4_Electron-BaseProject/README.md

 And finally, on another console, you can launch the application in electron and start coding :
 > npm run electron:start
-*if nothing appears on the web browser, just refresh your page*

 ## 5 - Tips